Torrekie/jetsam_utils/README.md

 #### Misc
 - [ ] Manual page
 - [ ] Localizations
+- [ ] replace Theos with GNU Autotools or pure makefiles

 ## License

-`jetsamctl` is available under the MIT license.
+jetsam utils is available under the MIT license.
 See the LICENSE file for more info.